-Services provided by a physiotherapist, chiropractor, osteopath, exercise physiologist, psychologist and counsellor can only be provided by an allied health provider that is approved by SIRA in accordance with the Guidelines for approval of treating allied health practitioners and who provides an Allied Health Recovery Request in accordance with those guidelines.
+Services provided by a physiotherapist, chiropractor, osteopath, exercise physiologist, psychologist and counsellor can only be provided by an allied health provider that is approved by SIRA in accordance with the Guidelines for approval of treating allied health practitioners and who provides an Allied Health Recovery Request (AHRR) in accordance with those guidelines.
+Note: an AHRR is optional for practitioners treating workers with a severe injury.